Raubkatz/DNA_sequencing/README.md

 Repository for the computational analysis and clustering of synthetic DNA sequences generated, dissected, and clustered based on biological motifs.

-## Author: Sebastian Raubitzek, Philip König
+## Authors: Sebastian Raubitzek, Philip König

 ## Overview